LGBTQ rights in Portugal: Living conditions

 Although there are several cases of public prejudice against LGBT people, there is a dynamic gay scene in Lisbon, Porto and in the main touristic cities in the Algarve region, such as Faro, Lagos, Albufeira and Tavira, with several gay bars, pubs, nightclubs and beaches.
 Other smaller cities and regions such as Aveiro, Leiria, Coimbra, Braga, Évora and Madeira have more discreet gay communities.
 In Lisbon, most LGBT-oriented businesses are grouped around the bohemian Bairro Alto and the adjacent Príncipe Real and Chiado neighbourhoods.
 In both Lisbon and Porto, there are also annual pride parades that attract thousands of participants and spectators.
 Lisbon is also host to one of the largest LGBT film festivals in Europe – Queer Lisboa – the Lisbon Gay & Lesbian Film Festival.
 Some Portuguese beaches are popular among LGBT people, like 19 Beach, near Costa de Caparica, and Barril Naturist Beach (an official naturist beach) or Cacela Velha beach, both of them near Tavira.

 Portugal is frequently referred to as one of the world's most LGBT-friendly countries, with various groups and associations catering to LGBT people, supportive legislation and high societal acceptance.
 In 1974, Portugal transitioned from an authoritarian clerical fascist dictatorship to a civilian democracy.
 During the dictatorship, LGBT people faced oppression at the hands of the state, as well as prejudice and rejection at the hands of society.
 Since the transition, however, LGBT people, as well as Portuguese people more broadly, have experienced an increased level of rights, freedom and liberty.
 Over the following years, LGBT individuals began to organize politically and slowly enter the public eye, raising awareness of their cause and movement.
 Associação ILGA Portugal was founded in 1995, campaigning for increased legal rights for LGBT people, outlawing discrimination on account of sexual orientation and gender identity and changing societal perceptions.
 Numerous other groups were established, including Portugal Pride, AMPLOS (Associação de Mães e Pais pela Liberdade de Orientação Sexual) and Pink Panthers (Panteras Rosa), along with a motorcycle group for LGBT people in Porto and an LGBT Catholic association in Lisbon.
 Owing to their advocacy and work, anti-discrimination laws were expanded to include sexual orientation and gender identity, article 13 of the Constitution of Portugal was similarly amended to prohibit discrimination based on sexual orientation, transgender transition laws were relaxed and civil unions were opened to same-sex couples.
-In 2010, Portugal legalised same-sex marriage, the eighth country worldwide to do so and the sixth in Europe, and in 2016 same-sex couples became eligible to legally adopt.
+In 2010, Portugal legalized same-sex marriage, the eighth country worldwide to do so and the sixth in Europe, and in 2016 same-sex couples became eligible to legally adopt.
 In 2019, ILGA-Europe ranked Portugal 7th out of 49 European countries in relation to LGBT rights legislation.
 In March 2019, the country was named the world's best LGBT-friendly travel destination, along with Canada and Sweden.